LucasDelfino92/morrowindsharp/main2.md

 Bound armor now uses the normal armor rating formula, taking light armor skill into account, instead of just providing the base rating regardless of skill.

 [**Wading in Water MW**](https://www.nexusmods.com/morrowind/mods/48783)
-Slows all creatures, NPCs and the Player down when they are walking half-submerged in water.
+Slows down all creatures, NPCs, and the player when they are walking half-submerged in water.

 [**Wings of Will (Necro Edit)**](mods/Wings%20of%20Will%20(Necro%20Edit).7z)
 Levitation speed is now based on Willpower attribute instead of Speed. [**Original mod by Sataniel**](https://www.nexusmods.com/morrowind/mods/46626).
 The Necro Edit includes fixes by **Necrolesian**.

-### Mechanics
+### Revamped mechanics

 [**Magicka Expanded**](https://www.nexusmods.com/morrowind/mods/47111)
 A lua-based framework for creating new, fully functional magic effects.
 This framework is a pre-requisite for **MM - Enhanced Detection**.